ktorio/ktor-documentation/topics/type-safe-routing.md

 <link-summary>Ktor provides the Resources plugin that allows you to implement type-safe routing.</link-summary>

 Ktor provides the [Resources](https://api.ktor.io/ktor-shared/ktor-resources/io.ktor.resources/-resources/index.html) plugin that allows you to implement type-safe [routing](Routing_in_Ktor.md).
 To accomplish this, you need to create a class that should act as a typed route and then annotate this class using the `@Resource` keyword.
-Note that the `@Resource` annotation has `@Serializable` behaviour provided by the kotlinx.serialization library.
+Note that the `@Resource` annotation has `@Serializable` behavior provided by the kotlinx.serialization library.

 > The Ktor client provides the capability to make [typed requests](type-safe-request.md) to a server.